This post may contain affiliate links from which i can earn a commission

 Don’t forget kale, cabbage, cauliflower, rocket and sprouts are also in the cruciferous family and are also full of fabulous nutrients.

 Soy contains isoflavones, which can mimic estrogen in the body.
-The body is possibly tricked into thinking it has enough estrogen thereby easing menopause symptoms.
+The body is possibly tricked into thinking it has enough estrogen thereby easing menopausal symptoms such as hot flashes.

-We can enjoy soy in tofu, miso soup, smoothies made with soy protein powder, soy milk, and soybeans which can be added to stews and soups.
+We can enjoy soy in foods like tofu, miso soup, smoothies made with soy protein powder, soy milk, and soybeans which can be added to stews and soups.

 Many soy products such as tempeh and miso are fermented so you get the added probiotic boost.